mtm-x/OpenModelica-GUI/README.md

 - Notifications will display success or failure results.

 ### Step 4: Additional Help
-- Click the "Help" button to open the documentation or visit [GitHub Documentation](https://github.com/mtm-x/OpenModelica-GUI).
+- Click the "Help" button to open the documentation.
 - Use the "Info" button to access details about the application.

 ---